 • You must phone Tarnya to book a peg and order bait/tackle on 07711637338 prior to attending.

 • Opening hours are now strictly 8AM - 5PM (including members.)
 Please try where possible to arrive before 10am.
 You must phone on arrival as normal.

 • Our landing nets must always be used.
 These will be disinfected before use and are situated outside the tackle shop.
 Please drop them back in the dip tank after use.
-(At this time members will not be able to access their personal nets)

 • Under no circumstance should anglers go onto another angler’s peg.
 Please stay on the path, this maintains a safe social distance between you.
 The pegs are a minimum of 10 metres apart, so you are safe to talk and fish on pegs that are next to each other.
 You must clear all rubbish when leaving, if rubbish is left on your peg, you will not be allowed back due to risk of cross-infection